mekanism/Mekanism/docs/PatchouliDSL.md

 - Item, Block, Gas, Fluid Entries (about the block/item/etc itself) must use the Block/Item/Gas/Fluid registration entry (e.g. `mekanism.common.registries.MekanismBlocks.BRONZE_BLOCK`, usually statically imported and used as simply `BRONZE_BLOCK`)
 - Entries which don't directly map to a specific block or item must have their ID defined in an enum implementing `IGuideEntry` (e.g. `mekanism.patchouli.GuideEntry`).

+The items in the above list are then invoked as functions themselves (see [Operator Overloads](#operator-overloads)).

 ### Page Links ###
 Links must be inserted using string interpolation and a `link()` helper function, supplying the link target and the text to link.
 ```kotlin